-The Women in Conservation Leadership Summit has been postponed to October 13-16, 2020.
+The Women in Conservation Leadership Summit is transitioning to a virtual platform October 13-15, 2020.

-Out of an abundance of caution amid the ongoing coronavirus outbreak around the world, the 3rd Women in Conservation Leadership (WCL) Summit has been postponed to a later date.
-We will contact attendees with details and post any updates on the rescheduled event here as soon as possible.
+Out of an abundance of caution amid the ongoing COVID-19 outbreak around the world, the 3rd Women in Conservation Leadership (WCL) Summit is shifting to a virtual platform.

-The National Wildlife Federation is proud to announce the third Women in Conservation Leadership (WCL) Summit which will take place on March 16-19, 2020 on ancestral Apache, Arapaho, Cheyenne, Shoshone and Ute Tribal Nation lands at the Cheyenne Mountain Resort in Colorado Springs, Colorado.
-Click to download the draft Summit Agenda.
+The National Wildlife Federation is proud to announce the third Women in Conservation Leadership (WCL) Summit which will take place virtually on October 13-15, 2020.

 Women in Conservation Leadership is a diverse, inclusive, national community and a catalyst to elevate and embolden all women in advancing conservation.
 We believe in building stronger conservation through empowered women of all ethnicities, races and cultures and the 2020 WCL Summit is an opportunity to put these ideas into practice.